• Skip to main content

 Today I want to teach you guys how to make a Homemade Whole Wheat Tortilla!
 Whole-grain tortillas have been on my to-make list for quite a while now.
 If you’ve been reading my blog for any length of time, you know that I’m semi-obsessed with tortillas because they’re perfect for pretty much any meal.
 Throw some scrambled eggs and cheese inside for a breakfast quesadilla, add peanut butter and sliced bananas for a snack or turn them into tacos for lunch or dinner.

-And even though I do my best to buy brands that are 100% whole wheat and low in sodium, it’s rare that I can find a brand with an ingredient list that satisfies me.
-Tortillas seem like a pretty simple thing to make right?
+Even though I do my best to buy brands that are 100% whole wheat and low in sodium, it’s rare that I can find a brand with an ingredient list that satisfies me.
+Often born of necessity, many store-bought varieties have preservatives and higher sodium levels to help give them a longer shelf life.

 Whole Wheat Tortilla Recipe